Where Do You Go When You’re “Done” with Therapy?

 Is Depth Psychotherapy really better than CBT?

 It’s really not a matter of which one is better or worse than the other as both serve a function.
-If you are in constant distress or in a depressive episode, CBT and/or medication may be the first step to helping you find relief.
+If you are in constant distress or in a crisis, CBT and/or medication may be the first step to helping you find relief the fastest.

 If you are ready to dive deeper into your subconscious and develop a greater sense of awareness and fulfillment, depth psychotherapy may be a good fit for you.